 Trotter & Morton recognizes and acknowledges the traditional territories of the Indigenous Peoples in the areas where we live and where we conduct our business.
 As such our company strives to engage with our Indigenous neighbours to ensure their concerns are heard, that their people and communities have the opportunity to participate and receive meaningful benefit from our business endeavours.

 Our organization values diversity and inclusion in our workforce and all facets of our business and feels being reflective of the communities in which we work is crucial to our success.

-Using the Truth and Reconciliation Commission’s Call to Action # 92 as our guide Trotter & Morton continually works to be a corporate leader for Indigenous engagement, inclusion and opportunity and through which a trusted and preferred partner to the Indigenous communities and peoples that share the lands upon which we work.
+Using the Truth and Reconciliation Commission’s Call to Action # 92 as our guide, Trotter & Morton continually works to be a corporate leader for Indigenous engagement, inclusion and opportunities.
+These commitments have made us a trusted and preferred partner to the Indigenous communities and peoples that share the lands upon which we work.

-Advancing Trotter & Morton’s Indigenous Engagement and Business Development initiatives fall to Cole Crook, Sr Director, Indigenous Relationships & Business Development.
+Advancing Trotter & Morton’s Indigenous Engagement and Business Development initiatives rests with Dan Toth, Senior Manager of Indigenous Relationships & Business Development.

-With an excess of 20 years of Business Development experience across the Logistics, Remote services and Resource development sectors, Cole has had the opportunity to develop long term relationships leading to impactful and mutually beneficial business opportunities between Indigenous groups and Industry spanning North America from the Eastern Arctic to the West Coast.
+With an excess of 10 years of Business Development experience across the Logistics, Remote Services and Resource Development sectors, Dan has had the opportunity to develop long-term relationships leading to impactful and mutually beneficial business opportunities between Indigenous groups and Industry spanning North America from the Eastern Arctic to the West Coast.

 5799 3rd Street SE